 The ‘Niv’ book also claims that in her later years Hjördis became suspicious of her daughters.
 There may have been complications, but Fiona Owen is clear that Hjördis: “always loved them and worried about them.”

-As time passes, and David’s friends have said all they have to say about her, I hope that Hjördis can now be viewed in a different light.
+As time passes, and David’s friends have said all they have to say about her, I hope that Hjördis can now be viewed in a different light, and over the full span of her life.
 I didn’t know her, and am sure that she wouldn’t have approved of a lot of what I have written [understatement], so I feel her story should be rounded off by someone who did know her.

-Her friend Fiona Owen has sent a touching description, remembering the lady almost twenty years after her passing, which I feel sure Hjördis would have approved of.
+Her friend Fiona Owen has sent a touching description, remembering the lady twenty years after her passing.

 “Newspaper gossip never reflected the Hjördis we knew and loved, she was fun and kind and warm, loyal and constant and we miss her still.”